sjiang06/bolder/README.md

 # bolder
-This is our CS147 project for fall 2018
+This is our CS147 project for Fall 2018